vp3011/online_shop/README.md

 > [!NOTE]
 >
->  -  Provide video demo link (3-5 minutes only, not more that 5 minutes)
+>  -  Provide video demo link (3-5 minutes only, not more than 5 minutes)

 - **Key Changes & Enhancements:**